yycncom/Sparkify/README.md

-# What will I learn?
+# What will It including?
-   You'll learn how to manipulate large and realistic datasets with Spark to engineer relevant features for predicting churn.
-You'll learn how to use Spark MLlib to build machine learning models with large datasets, far beyond what could be done with non-distributed technologies like scikit-learn.
+   Showing how to manipulate large and realistic datasets with Spark to engineer relevant features for predicting churn and  how to use Spark MLlib to build machine learning models with large datasets, far beyond what could be done with non-distributed technologies like scikit-learn.

 ## Career Relevance